department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/screenreader-usability-study/conversation-guide.md

 ## Thank-You and Closing

 Well we really appreciate you taking the time to share your thoughts with us today.
 Your feedback is so helpful to us as we continue to improve our products and services for Veterans and service members.
+Shannon/Brian/Matthew will be following up with you directly.

 Great, well thank you so much again, and enjoy the rest of your day!